gaius-r/pythonMenuStack/README.md

 - The mlModel() function in ml.py is called in menu.py to access ML Linear Model functionalities.
 - The lvmAuto() function in Lvmautomate.py is called in menu.py to access LVM functionalities.
 - The dockerMenu() function in docker.py is called in menu.py to access Docker functionalities.
+- The hadoopMenu() function in hadoop.py is called in menu.py to access Hadoop functionalities.